 - Pinterest Ninja: Megan Johnson of Love Family Health is a real sweetheart.
 She truly cares about your success and will go above and beyond to help you.
 After purchasing her Pinterest Ninja ebook, I was so impressed that I signed up for her private coaching program.
 Megan made me a 30-minute video analyzing my entire Pinterest profile and wrote me a report with action steps to improve it.
 Even though our coaching session is over, she still makes herself available to answer my questions.
 Pinterest Ninja, which cost $39.99, is a good place to start if you’re brand new to Pinterest.
 You don’t need private coaching unless, like me, you want to fast track your results.
 Note that it takes time for Pinterest to start sending you boatloads of traffic.
 But, trust me.
 If you’re consistent, it will pay off!
 Pinterest now accounts for 80% of all my traffic.

 - Pinteresting Strategies: If you get into the nitty-gritty of how Pinterest works, you need Pinteresting Strategies!
-As a matter of fact, I learned more about Pinterest from this ebook than from Pinterest’s own guides!
+I learned more about Pinterest from this ebook than from Pinterest’s guides!
 Carly Campbell from Mommy on Purpose gets 200,000 page views every month from Pinterest.
-She really knows her stuff and explains the Pinterest algorithm in layman’s terms.
+She knows her stuff and explains the Pinterest algorithm in layman’s terms.
 Then she shares her Pinterest strategy in a step-by-step guide.
-The best part is that her eBook is only $32!
+The best part is that her eBook is only $47!
 Other less qualified Pinterest gurus will charge you up to $200.